Synchronization of wave-propelled capillary spinners: Synchronization of Identical Spinners

 Next, the frequency of the bath's vibration is varied while the spacing is held fixed at $d=28$ mm (Fig. \ref{fig:DlambSweep}(b)).
+The frequency is varied between $74$ Hz and $100$ Hz corresponding to wavelengths ranging from $\lambda = 4.21$ mm to $3.32$ mm, respectively.
 To ensure comparisons could easily be made between experiments at variable frequency, we fix the amplitude of oscillation $a = \gamma / (2\pi f)^2 = 0.049$ mm between experiments to approximately keep the wave amplitude constant between trials.
 Similar to the distance sweep, as the frequency of oscillation varies, the mean phase difference follows a similar alternating pattern, with the bi-stable in-phase/anti-phase behavior being observed at $74$ Hz in addition to the $90$ Hz case previously showcased in Fig. \ref{fig:Bistability}(a,d).

 To gain insight as to why similar alternating trends may be arising in both the distance and frequency sweeps, we consider the phase behavior as a function of a dimensionless distance between the two spinners, normalizing the spacing $d$ by the capillary wavelength $\lambda$.
 Using the dispersion relation for capillary waves \cite{lamb1924hydrodynamics, de2004capillarity}, we can relate to the wavelength $\lambda$ to the experimental parameters via the capillary wave dispersion relation $\lambda = \left(2\pi\sigma / \rho f^2\right)^{\frac{1}{3}}$.
 By plotting our data from Fig. \ref{fig:DlambSweep}(a) and Fig. \ref{fig:DlambSweep}(b) together with this new abscissa, regions of alternating phase behavior align, and are separated by approximately one wavelength.
 This periodic interaction behavior directly reflects the wave nature of the hydrodynamic coupling and motivates the development of a dynamical wave-interaction model in what follows.